IXBOB/ixbob.github.io/changelog/map1.md

 <br/>✔1.
 Removed the black list system.
 <br/>✔2.
 The experience required to upgrade the lobby is reduced to 1000.
 <br/>✔3.
 Excess experience when leveling up will be transferred to the next level.
 <br/>✔4.
-Fixed a bug that would cause stacking of coins per round to settle in the pre2 version.
+Fixed a bug that would cause stacking of coins per round to settle in the pre1 and pre2 version.
 <br/>✔5.
 Translated the map into English.

 ### 20220815-20220820 起床战争无限火力v1.2.0PreRelease2 更新日志